-Michelle Thacker, Internet and Banking Operations Manager - Athena Weston School District Budget Committee, Board Member.
+Michelle Thacker, Director of Retail & Digital Banking - Athena Weston School District Budget Committee, Board Member.
 Served as Chairperson of the Board.
 Financial review of the projected year of all schools with final approval.
-Serving Umatilla County 10 hours volunteered in 2019.
+Serving Umatilla County 10 hours volunteered in 2020.